keen/keen-tracking.js/README.md

 const client = new KeenTracking({
   projectId: 'PROJECT_ID',
   writeKey: 'WRITE_KEY',
-  requestType: 'fetch' // fetch, beaconAPI, xhr, img });
+  requestType: 'fetch' // fetch, beaconAPI, img
+});

 // you can use different requestType for a single request